Gretel Bergmann: Life and career

-Margarethe Bergmann was born in 1914 in Laupheim, Germany, the daughter of Edwin and Paula (née Stern) Bergmann, a businessman.Starting sports at an early age, Gretel practiced all kinds of sports from running, swimming and playing tennis to skiing.
+Margarethe Bergmann was born in 1914 in Laupheim, Germany, the daughter of Edwin and Paula (née Stern) Bergmann, a businessman.
+Starting sports at an early age, Gretel practiced all kinds of sports from running, swimming and playing tennis to skiing.

 Before ever joining a track and field team, Bergmann started with soccer at the Ulm soccer club.
 She was able to receive professional training, and eventually her love of high jump began to prosper.
 Her later career in athletics continued in Laupheim.
 In 1930 she joined Ulmer FV 1894, winning her first title in high jumping in 1931 when, during the South German Championships, she jumped 1.51 metres.
 She won that same title again in 1932.
-Her dream was to attend the German College of Physical Exercise in Berlin, and had even been accepted, but After the Nazis' accession to power on 30 January 1933 she was expelled for being Jewish.
+Her dream was to attend the German College of Physical Exercise in Berlin, and had even been accepted, but after the Nazis' accession to power on 30 January 1933 she was expelled for being Jewish.
 Having also been barred from the Ulm soccer club, Bergmann decided to organize her own handball and soccer clubs.

 That April her parents sent her to the United Kingdom where in 1934, where she took part in the British 1934 WAAA Championships and won the high jump event with a height of 1.55 metres.

 The German government wanted her to return to Germany to help portray the nation as unbiased in its Olympic-team selections.
 Members of her family, who had stayed behind, were threatened with reprisals if she did not return.
-She complied and returned to Germany, and although genetically Jewish, Bergmann felt little to no connection with those roots, having grown up non-religious, and feeling completely German, she had no qualms wanting to represent her country in the 1936 Olympic Games.
+She complied and returned to Germany, and although considered Jewish under Nazi racial laws, Bergmann felt little connection to that identity.
+Having grown up non-religious and feeling completely German, she had no qualms about wanting to represent her country in the 1936 Olympic Games.
 She won the Württembergian Championships in the high jump in 1935 and again on 30 June 1936 when, one month prior to the opening of the Olympic Games, she tied the German record by crossing 1.60 metres.